SecretSighter/ThisFood2Cook/readMe.txt

 recipes web page project.

 purpose:
-    Create a web page that contains all susan's and my recipes (ones we use or made).
+    Create a web page that contains all Susan's and my recipes (ones we use or made).

 Features:
-    Genrate recipes without reloading the page.
+    Generate recipes without reloading the page.
     Search for recipes by name.
-    Search for recipes by ingredience.
+    Search for recipes by ingredients.
-    Input new recipeis on webpage.
+    Input new recipes on webpage.
     Update recipes.
-    Remove recipes(ment for mastakes only).
+    Remove recipes(meant for mistakes only).
     Display user notes on recipes

 Organization: